LokeshSelvakumar/CS7IS5_adaptive_application_group_project/README.md

 **Sample Login:**<br> user: "1950809226",  password: "2H1Fk"

-Telebot - BullFinch <br>
+Telebot - BullFinch
-To run the telegram bot, telegram application and a username on the telegram is mandatory. <br>
+To run the telegram bot, telegram application and a username on the telegram is mandatory.
 - search Bullfinch in the telegram and you can find the bot with dicaprio picture.
 - Type '/start' or click 'start' button to kick start the sign up process.